 Step 1: Assess Your Financial Situation

 Before moving forward, take a close look at your finances.
 Calculate how much debt you have and compare the interest rates on those loans to current mortgage rates.
 Make sure your new mortgage payment, including the consolidated debt, will fit comfortably into your budget.
+If you have the potential to save money with mortgage refinance and debt consolidation loans, you need to consider it.

 Why trade one financial burden for another if the new loan won’t truly improve your situation?